NickLarsenNZ/crumpet/IDEAS.md

 | `{{ github::expr(<EXPR>) }}` | `${{ <EXPR> }}`    | -                                                                                                                                      |
 | `{{ github::env(<VAR>) }}`   | `${{ env.<VAR> }}` | The same output can be achieved using `github::expr(env.<VAR>)`.
 This function simply provides a shorthand for such a common use-case. |
 | `{{ rand::nanoid }}`         | `<NANO_ID>`        | Outputs a random Nanoid.
 (Do we really need this?)                                                                                     |

+## High-Level Module Overview

+- `git`: This module contains code to handle fetching template files from remote Git repositories.
+Internally it uses the `gitoxide` crate.
+- `template`: This module contains code to render templated files.
+The code will render files in parallel (async).
+For templating it uses the `tera` crate.
+It also provides the helper functions and the render context.
+This module doesn't handle filesystem operations like globbing, reading, and writing data.
+- `fs`: This module handles globbing and async operations like reading and writing files.
+- `providers`:
+  - `github`
+  - ...